LMS Royal Scot Class 6100 Royal Scot

 London, Midland and Scottish Railway (LMS) Rebuilt Royal Scot Class 6100 (British Railways' number 46100) Royal Scot is a preserved British steam locomotive.
-The locomotive previously carried the identity 6152 King's Dragoon Guardsman prior to an identity swap with 6100.
+The locomotive was previously 6152 King's Dragoon Guardsman prior to an identity swap with 6100 in 1933.

 History

 The original 6100 was the first of its class, built in 1927 by the North British Locomotive Company in Glasgow.
 It was named Royal Scot after the Royal Scots.

 In 1933, No. 6152 The King's Dragoon Guardsman and 6100 swapped identities permanently.
 6152 had been built at Derby Works in 1930.
 The new Royal Scot was sent to the Century of Progress Exposition of 1933 and toured Canada and the United States with a train of typical LMS carriages.